SAP-samples/teched2025-AI166/exercises/ex2/README.md

 ## Summary

-You have now explored the Mobile Services Cockpit and created a new Mobile Services app.
+You have now explored the Mobile Services Admin UI and created a new Mobile Services app.

 ## Navigation
 | Previous| Next |